sealchain-project/sealchain/client/README.md

-# cardano-sl-client
+# sealchain-client

-This package implements some of the functionality required for a client of the Cardano SL network.
+This package implements some of the functionality required for a client of the Sealchain network.
 This includes:

 * Generation of addresses and change addresses.
 * Calculating coin balances.